India’s Bio-economy Opportunities Service from Biobiz – Click to See All Opportunities

 Introduction

-Biomass gasifiers are devices that transform biochemical fuels into gaseous forms.
+Biomass gasifiers are equipment that transform biomass into gaseous forms.
 The process, known as biomass gasification, involves the incomplete combustion of biomass, resulting in the production of a combustible gas mixture known as producer gas.

 Biomass gasification provides an economically viable system, especially in areas where the price of petroleum fuels is high or where supplies are unreliable.
 It offers a sustainable solution for energy production, contributing to the reduction of greenhouse gas emissions and promoting the use of renewable resources.